ABOUT THE PROGRAM

 Are ASU’s online master’s degrees accredited by the Ministries of Education in the Arab world?

-ASU’s online degrees are equivalent to the face-to-face degrees and the certificates received by graduates for both programs are the same.
+ASU’s online degrees are equivalent to their on-campus degrees and the transcripts received by graduates for either modality look identical.
 Although many ministries of education in the Arab world still do not recognize online degrees, it will be the responsibility of every student to seek the attestation of their degrees from their respective Ministry of Education.

 If I get accepted into the Al Ghurair Open Learning Scholars Program at ASU, what will be expected of me?